- What is a cyber range

 Examples of cyber ranges in use today

-A wide variety of organizations are building cyber ranges for a number of different use cases.
-These include educational institutions that are offering curricula in cyber security.
+A wide variety of organizations are building cyber ranges for several different use cases.
+These include educational institutions that are offering curricula in cybersecurity.

 Corporate security training programs are major users of cyber ranges.
 Some use ranges to test prospective cybersecurity hires.
 Others still are testing new products on cyber ranges.